zcash/lcwg/meeting-notes/lcwg-dev-9.md

 Kevin: Syncing improvemnts are in line with that feature.
 The SDKs already work with viewing keys.
 We should have this functionalities in mind when we do those improvements.

+Vamsi is using the ZecPages viewing key to test which has a high number of shielded transactions

+Kevin: we should focus on making scanning pretty low so that we can take it as an irrelevant thing and improve the user experience.

+## Collect and submit feedback for ARTI

+Kevin: This is delegated to Nathan and Steven from ECC.

+Adi: there was a meeting about requirement on ARTI for Zebrad and mobile was brought up, although it will be prioritized around mid-next-year.
+A high level idea / requirement touch base call with the LCWG or part of getting proposals for bringing ARTI to mobile.

+Kevin: can we do the normal iOS/Android networking things without needed to bring a massive library, needing elevated priviledges, etc?

+General: bring specific questions/concerns/requests to the table through a document to the ZOMG.

+## iOS / Android

+Kudos to Nighthawk on responsible disclosure of the vulnerability found on iOS and how it was handled procedure-wise

+Kevin: what could be put in place to improve the review process?
+ECC is evaluating software improvement process alternatives, one of them is bringing extra developers to specifically audit/review PRs

+Eljo: Offered some hours of availability to that effort.

+Pacu: we have a Request for Improvements/Suggestions for the next Wallet App development in terms of code structure, architecture, etc.

+Adi: Nighthawk can chime in with ideas on that front.

+Kevin: Autoshieling in mobile is almost to a point we don't think it sucks